So this chapter was meant to be done super quick to make up for leaving it on a cliffhanger. Like, record time quick. That was the intention. Promise.

 Metis looks at her a moment.
 "Knowing will make it harder."

-"I'd also like to know," Blue says, and Red nods.
+"I want to know too," Blue says, and Red nods.
 We owe him that much, at least.

 Metis meets each of their gazes.
 His face softens a bit, and he turns away.
 "Alright.
 On the condition that you will keep it to yourselves until after we've had a chance to inform his family."